 The quest for an alternative was further fueled by the fact that rubber-based fibers like latex were not durable, lightweight, or strong enough.
 These were qualities that were expected from potential alternatives.

-DuPont, a chemical company, was at the forefront of the search and it was one of their textile scientists, Joseph Shiver, that found the breakthrough.
+DuPont, a chemical company, was at the forefront of the search, and it was one of their textile scientists, Joseph Shiver, that found the breakthrough.

 What is Elastane Characteristics

-The following are the characteristics of elastane:
+The following are the characteristics and advantages of elastane:

 - It is smooth, soft, and lightweight.